aayyusssh/React-fastAPI/README.md

 ### replace the #api_link with your fast api link in App.js file

 ## Installation
-### GoTo path ./fastapi-data and run the following commands
 ```bash
 // GoTo path ./fastapi-data and run the following commands
 pip install -r requirements.txt